allejo/allejo.io/_posts/2025-XX-XX-jailbreaking-my-kindle/index.md

 ### Installing KOReader

-KOReader is a replacement for Kindle's default e-Reader software and this is the biggest reason why I jailbroke my Kindle.
+KOReader is a replacement for Kindle's default e-Reader software and honestly, it has so much more.
+This is the biggest reason why I jailbroke my Kindle.``

 1. Download [the latest version of KOReader from GitHub](https://github.com/koreader/koreader/releases)
 2. If your Kindle was released prior to 2012, use the "legacy" Kindle download.
 Otherwise, download the non-"legacy" version.